Podcast | Electronic waste threatens the environment and health, UN alerts

 In the Anthropocene era, digital activities are causing an exponential increase in the consumption of electronic devices, whether smartphones or laptops.
 These are causing an unprecedented rise in electronic waste that not only poses significant environmental risks, but also endangers human health around the world.
 An AdVaes' podcast in French.

-The equivalent of over 6,000 Eiffel Towers of electronic waste worldwide
+The equivalent of over 6,000 Eiffel towers of electronic waste worldwide

 The proliferation of electronic waste is an ecological disaster.
-The latest United Nations report estimates that 62 million tonnes of e-waste will be generated worldwide by 2022 - the equivalent of more than 6,000 Eiffel Towers.
+The latest United Nations report estimates that 62 million tonnes of e-waste will be generated worldwide by 2022 - the equivalent of more than 6,000 Eiffel towers.
 This alarming figure is growing five times faster than the recycling rate, highlighting a serious sustainability crisis.

 E-waste encompasses a wide range of discarded electronic products, from small items such as electronic cigarettes and tablets, to larger devices such as TV screens, electric bicycles, servers and storage arrays.